 When animal lover Ava Dorsey was just a girl, she recognized a need for healthy pet treats for her dog and cat.
 She started Ava’s Pet Palace, and began offering treats made with quality and tasty ingredients.

 She was recently awarded Young Entrepreneur of the Year at the WDB Marketing Legacy Awards.
-Congrats Ava!
+And she is just getting started.

 2. Beaux and Paws